nesrak1/AssetsTools.NET/README.md

 # AssetsView

 AssetsView is a viewer for assets files.
-Rather than being target toward extracting assets, AssetsView can view the raw data of assets.
+Rather than being targeted toward extracting assets, AssetsView can view the raw data of assets.
 It improves on UABE by being easier to navigate with gameobject tree views and much more.

 ![AssetsView](https://user-images.githubusercontent.com/12544505/73774729-1f823380-474a-11ea-8e14-ce89691e63df.png)